Alejandro Sanabria

 The Arc

-My longest chapter was at Platzi, where each phase taught me something different about how software gets built.
+My longest and deepest chapter was at Platzi, where each phase taught me something different about how mobile software gets built at product scale.

 Joined as the second mobile engineer.
 Small team, big product, everything to figure out.
 That's where I learned Swift and SwiftUI deeply — and where I learned that quality isn't the opposite of speed; it's what makes speed sustainable.